 According to Municipal Code, Section 8-31 Rabies Vaccination Required, rabies vaccinations are required for all Denver pets.
 Rabies, a disease that affects the central nervous system, has no cure and is almost always fatal.
 Each Saturday and Sunday, Denver Animal Shelter offers a reduced cost vaccination clinic for public animals.
 Vaccinations provided at the clinic include rabies vaccination and the distemper/parvo combination vaccination.

 Where and when can I get my pet vaccinated?

-The Denver Animal Shelter reduced cost vaccination clinic is open to the public for dog and cat vaccinations during the following hours:
+The Denver Animal Shelter reduced cost vaccination clinic is open to the public for dog, cat and ferret (rabies/microchip only) vaccinations during the following hours:

 Clinic Cancellations or Schedule Changes: Occasionally we have to cancel or change the schedule for our vaccination clinic.
 When this occurs, cancellations will be posted on this page.

 You may pay by Cash, Check, Visa, or MasterCard